 Requirements day of: full name and birthdate,

-signed consent form to take vaccine,
+signed consent form to receive vaccine

 wait 15 minutes after vaccination.

-If you want to register, call
+If you want to register or have questions, call

 Leave name and phone number and we’ll call you back.